The future of occupational health screening

 In the coming years, technology is expected to play a growing role in occupational health delivery.
 While some markets like the US are constrained by regulatory requirements, others such as Europe are advocating for a more holistic and preventive approach.

-From wearable devices that monitor workers’ physical wellbeing to AI-powered analytics that can predict potential hazards, technology is being embraced to enable organisations to prioritise and automate safety measures like never before.
+From wearable devices that track workers’ physical health to AI-powered analytics that predict hazards, organisations are embracing technology.
+It helps them prioritise and automate safety measures like never before.

-However, it’s important that this is approached with caution, rather than blind adoption, as not all technology has what it takes for real transformation.
+However, it’s important to act with caution, not blind adoption, as not all technology can deliver real transformation.

 Data integration and risk-based screening

-Data integration enables more comprehensive analysis of employee health and exposure data, keeping all employee health data together for in-depth analysis and supporting targeted, risk-based screening strategies.
-By considering exposure history, job role, age and health trends, organisations can in theory, reduce unnecessary testing while improving clinical relevance and outcomes.
+Data integration allows for a more comprehensive evaluation of employee health and exposure data.
+By keeping all employee health data together for in-depth analyzing and supporting targeted, risk-based screening strategies.
+By considering exposure history, job role, age, and health trends, organisations can reduce unnecessary testing and improve outcomes.

 Figure 1: Example of an occupational health subject database, Amplivox, 2026

-However, in regulated programmes such as those governed by The Occupational Safety and Health Administration (OSHA), audiometric testing requirements are fixed, limiting the ability to apply true risk-based screening models in practice.
+However, in regulated programmes like those governed by the Occupational Safety and Health Administration (OSHA), audiometric testing requirements are set.
+This limits the ability to apply true risk-based screening models in practice.
 Concerns around privacy, data ownership, and governance also remain significant barriers to widespread adoption.

 Cloud-based records management

-The increase in cloud-based solutions allows data to be accessed remotely, enabling faster access to records and improved collaboration.
+The increase in cloud-based solutions allows data to be accessed remotely.
+This allows for faster access to records and improved collaboration.
 However, they introduce additional considerations around cybersecurity, data governance, and reliance on stable connectivity, which might not be consistent across all environments.

 Smartphone use

-Free self-test mobile phone and web-based hearing tools are also becoming more accessible, encouraging workers to check their hearing independently, without direct involvement from an occupational health professional.
+Free self-test mobile phone and web-based hearing tools are also becoming more accessible.
+These platforms encourage workers to check their hearing independently, without direct involvement from an occupational health professional.
 Reputable apps include the World Health Organizations’ hearWHO and the Mimi Hearing Test App.4/5

-Even where manufacturers claim conformance, these tools are typically not ANSI/ISO-calibrated and don’t meet regulatory requirements, limiting their clinical and regulatory applicability.
+Even where manufacturers claim conformance, these tools are typically not ANSI/ISO-calibrated and don’t meet regulatory requirements.
+This limits their clinical and regulatory applicability.
 As a result, while useful for awareness and early indication, they should not be framed as a valid substitute for occupational screening tools.

 Ambient noise management (booth vs non-booth testing)

 Advances in technology have made it possible to conduct audiometric testing outside traditional sound booths.
-Some high-attenuation headsets are designed to significantly reduce environmental noise which can support testing in environments where traditional booths aren’t practical.
+Some high-attenuation headsets are designed to greatly reduce environmental noise.
+This can support testing in places where traditional booths aren’t practical.

 However, without continuous monitoring and validated environmental control, there’s limited objective evidence that these testing conditions remain within acceptable limits throughout the test.
-Additionally, testing outside a booth introduces increased risk of subject distraction (visual stimuli, environmental activity, loss of focus), which may have unknown effects on test reliability.
+Additionally, testing outside a booth increases the risk of distraction, such as visual stimuli and background noise.
+These distractions may reduce focus and affect test reliability in unknown ways.

 In the US, OSHA guidance indicates that when testing outside a booth, more restrictive Maximum Permissible Ambient Noise Levels (MPANLs) must be applied.
-As a result, booth-based audiometry remains the gold standard and is still required for statutory compliance in many jurisdictions.
+As a result, booth-based audiometry remains the gold standard.
+It also required for legal compliance in many jurisdictions.

 Non-booth testing should therefore by typically used as part of a hybrid approach, supporting access and screening, with confirmation conducted under controlled conditions.